Oxford Sandy & Black buying guide

 But it’s equally worthy as a conservation project.
 Although overall numbers are well up compared to the ‘dark days’ of the 1950s, there’s still plenty of room for improvement, which is as good a reason as any for taking on the charming, ‘plum pudding’ pig!

 If you want to buy an Oxford Sandy & Black pig, make sure you are getting the real thing.
 Remember that without a pedigree it’s just another pig.
 If you want to sell OS&B pigs by name, or OS&B pork, then your pigs must be pedigree registered.

 Only registered pigs will be included on the Breeds at Risk Register as part of the national conservation effort to save our native breeds.
-For advice on buying your Oxford Sandy & Black pig contact your breed rep or the Oxford Sandy & Black Pig Breeders’ Club (refer to the Oxford Sandy & Black breed page for contact details).
+For advice on buying your Oxford Sandy & Black pig contact your breed rep or the Oxford Sandy & Black Pig Breeders’ Club.